-- 1) Understand stages in building a Data Warehouse - 2) Understand the need and importance of preprocessing techniques - 3) As Understand the need and importance of Similarity and dissimilarity techniques - 4) Analyze and evaluate the performance of algorithms for Association Rules. - 5) Analyze Classification and Clustering algorithms
+- 1. Understand the basics of Data Mining. - 2.
+Know the need and importance of preprocessing techniques. - 3.
+Realize the need and importance of Similarity and dissimilarity techniques. - 4.
+Analyze and evaluate the performance of algorithms for Association Rules. - 5.
+Explore Classification and Clustering algorithms.